To watch “Reimagining My English 202 Online Design” video, please follow the hyperlink via Canvas.

 During my first year of teaching (I started teaching in Spain and taught GEW at California State University San Marcos).
-One day I noticed one of my Latina students was continuously late and wanted to address the issue in an upcoming conference.
+One day I noticed one of my Latina students was continuously late, and I wanted to address the concern in an upcoming conference.
 The day of our meeting I noticed her knee was bleeding, so I asked her what happened.

 My student confessed she was afraid of me.